 Fully Migratory Species

-• Mallards: Breed across the northern U.S. and Canada; migrate south to winter in the southern U.S. and Mexico.
+- Dabbling Ducks and Diving Ducks: Breed across the northern U.S. and Canada; migrate south to winter in the southern U.S. and Mexico.
+Mallards seen breeding in Mississippi during the spring and summer usually have domestic origins.

-• Snow Geese: Migrate in massive flocks from Arctic breeding grounds to the Gulf Coast.
+- Snow Geese: Migrate in massive flocks from Arctic breeding grounds to the Lower Mississippi Alluvial Valley or Gulf Coast.

 Partially Migratory and Resident Waterfowl